 Are you an educator with a classroom full of kids who would thrill at attending a presentation with our Ambassador birds?
 Is your class studying owls?
-A presentation with a couple of our birds is a fantastic way to make it all come alive for the kids!
+A presentation with two or three of our birds is a fantastic way to make it all come alive for the kids!

 Hours of operation